-- 39. The study of economics exists because: - A. government interferes with the efficient allocation of scarce resources. - B. resources are scarce in relation to human material wants. - C. the market system is an obstacle to the efficient use of plentiful resources to satisfy constrained wants. - D. resources are overly abundant as compared to wants; thus, an allocation problem exists.

-Learning Objective: 01-02 Define economics and the features of the economic way of thinking.

-- 40. Economics may best be defined as: - A. the interaction between macro and micro considerations. - B. the study of the behaviour of people and institutions in the production, distribution, and consumption of scarce goods. - C. the empirical testing of value judgments through the use of induction and deduction. - D. the use of policy to refute facts and hypotheses.
+- 16. The study of economics exists because: - A. government interferes with the efficient allocation of scarce resources. - B. resources are scarce in relation to human material wants. - C. the market system is an obstacle to the efficient use of plentiful resources to satisfy constrained wants. - D. resources are overly abundant as compared to wants; thus, an allocation problem exists. - 17.
+Economics may best be defined as: - A. the interaction between macro and micro considerations. - B. the study of the behaviour of people and institutions in the production, distribution, and consumption of scarce goods. - C. the empirical testing of value judgments through the use of induction and deduction. - D. the use of policy to refute facts and hypotheses. - 18.
+Purposeful behaviour suggests that: - A. everyone will make identical choices. - B. resource availability exceeds material wants. - C. individuals make decisions with some desired outcome in mind.. - D. an individual's economic goals cannot involve tradeoffs.

-Learning Objective: 01-02 Define economics and the features of the economic way of thinking.

-Topic: 01-05 Marginal Analysis: Comparing Benefits and Costs

-- 41. Purposeful behaviour suggests that: - A. everyone will make identical choices. - B. resource availability exceeds material wants. - C. individuals make decisions with some desired outcome in mind. - D. an individual's economic goals cannot involve tradeoffs.

-Learning Objective: 01-02 Define economics and the features of the economic way of thinking.

-- 42. Consumers spend their incomes to get the maximum benefit or satisfaction from the goods and services they purchase.
-This is a reflection of: - A. resource scarcity and the necessity of choice. - B. purposeful behaviour. - C. marginal costs which exceed marginal benefits. - D. the tradeoff problem which exists between competing goals.
+19. "Consumers spend their incomes to get the maximum benefit or satisfaction from the goods and services they purchase."
+This is a reflection of: A. resource scarcity and the necessity of choice.
+B. purposeful behaviour.
+C. marginal costs which exceed marginal benefits.
+D. the tradeoff problem which exists between competing goals.
+20. The "economic perspective" refers to: A. macroeconomic phenomena, but not microeconomic phenomena.
+B. microeconomic phenomena, but not macroeconomic phenomena.
+C. the making of rational decisions in a context of marginal costs and marginal benefits.
+D. unlimited resources in a context of limited material wants.
+D. uniimiled resources in a context of limited material wants.
+21. The "economic perspective" entails: A. rational behaviour by individuals and institutions.
+B. a comparison of marginal benefits and marginal costs in decision making.
+C. the altering of behaviour when marginal benefits and marginal costs change.
+D. all of the above.

-Learning Objective: 01-02 Define economics and the features of the economic way of thinking.

-- 43. The "economic perspective" refers to: - A. macroeconomic phenomena, but not microeconomic phenomena. - B. microeconomic phenomena, but not macroeconomic phenomena. - C. the making of rational decisions in a context of marginal costs and marginal benefits. - D. unlimited resources in a context of limited material wants.

-Learning Objective: 01-02 Define economics and the features of the economic way of thinking.

-- 44. The "economic perspective" entails: - A. rational behaviour by individuals and institutions. - B. a comparison of marginal benefits and marginal costs in decision making. - C. the altering of behaviour when marginal benefits and marginal costs change. - D. all of the above.

-Learning Objective: 01-02 Define economics and the features of the economic way of thinking.

-- 45. The economic perspective used in customer decision making at fast-food restaurants is reflected in: - A. customers selecting the shortest line. - B. customers leaving rather than waiting if all lines are long. - C. all customer lines tending to be of equal length. - D. all of the above.
+22. .
+The economic perspective used in customer decision making at fast-food restaurants is reflected in: A. customers selecting the shortest line.
+B. customers leaving rather than waiting if all lines are long.
+C. all customer lines tending to be of equal length.
+D. all of the above.
+23. .
+How is the economic perspective reflected in lines for fast food?
+A Customers calcut the shortest line because they have perfect information